georginikolov7/h2-car-telemetry/readme.md

 ## 🛠️ Getting Started

 ### Hardware
-- Familiarize yourselves with the schematic design and used components
+- Please familiarize yourselves with the schematic design and used components (the power )

 ### 🚀 Firmware Setup (Microcontroller)